aspose-total/Aspose.Total-Products/total/en/java/conversion/pptx-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to XLAM via Java or Online App" h2="On Premise Java API to export PPTX to XLAM without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render various file formats.
+It is a powerful tool for developers to work with a wide range of file formats, including PPTX, HTML, and XLAM.
+With Aspose.Total for Java, you can easily convert PPTX file to XLAM in two simple steps.

+The first step is to export PPTX to HTML by using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, manipulate, and convert presentations in various file formats.
+It provides a wide range of features, such as creating presentations from scratch, adding slides, manipulating text, and converting presentations to other file formats.
+With Aspose.Slides for Java, you can easily export PPTX to HTML.

+The second step is to convert HTML to XLAM by using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, manipulate, and convert spreadsheets in various file formats.
+It provides a wide range of features, such as creating spreadsheets from scratch, adding worksheets, manipulating data, and converting spreadsheets to other file formats.
+With Aspose.Cells for Java, you can easily convert HTML to XLAM.

-You can convert PPTX file to XLAM via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPTX to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLAM.
+In conclusion, Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert PPTX file to XLAM in two simple steps.
+With Aspose.Slides for Java, you can export PPTX to HTML, and with Aspose.Cells for Java, you can convert HTML to XLAM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}